 - Outdoor lighting can be a valuable tool for enhancing the security and appearance of your facility.

-- An effective lighting design should focus on proper light distribution and light output.
+- An effective lighting design should focus on proper light distribution and output.

-- Energy-efficient lighting technologies and control strategies can reduce costs while ensuring a safe and secure environment.
+- Energy-efficient lighting technologies and control strategies can reduce costs while ensuring safety.

 Exterior lighting is important for security as well as enhancing the appearance of your facility.
 While lighting patterns for parking lots and other outdoor spaces may seem simple, creating a design that makes the best use of that lighting can be complicated.
 The ultimate goal is to optimize light levels and distribution while minimizing energy use.
 Proper lighting design can be a valuable tool for increasing the overall security of your facility.